Q:Are you affiliated with a church? A: No. We are an independent non profit organization.

->Q:What are some benefits to private home education through Grace and Glory Academy?
-Why Choose Grace and Glory >A: Families can educate without government involvement.
+>Q:What are some benefits to private home education? >A: Families can educate without government involvement.
 Families can exercise freedom and flexibility in regards to curriculum, scheduling, testing, and vaccinations.
 Families can explore alternatives to traditional academics.
 Families can increase availability for ministry, business, or travel.
 Families can develop student’s God-given gifts and talents.
 Families can work on credit recovery or special needs.

->Q: Are Grace and Glory parents solely responsible for their child’s educational instruction? >A: Parents are required to be in charge of atleast 51% of their child’s education at home or online.
+>Q: Are parents solely responsible for their child’s educational instruction? >A: Parents are required to be in charge of atleast 51% of their child’s education at home or online.
 Support Groups, Co-Ops, outside classes/Tutors may be used for “select” subjects, enrichment and supplements.

 >Q: Which school subjects are required to be taught? >A: In the state of California, private schools must offer students instruction in the following branches of study: English (including Literature & Writing, Spelling & Grammar), Arithmetic, Social Studies & Geography, Science, Fine Art, Health and Physical Education.